Frequently Asked Questions

 Q: How do I know if the course I am attending is CAOHC-approved?

-A: All CAOHC courses are listed on this website and have been approved by CAOHC.
-Also, a CAOHC certificate of course approval issued to the course director should be displayed at your course.
+A: All CAOHC courses listed on this website have been approved by CAOHC.
+Additionally, CAOHC issues a certificate of course approval to the course director, which should be displayed at your course.
 If you do not see this certificate, ask for it.

 Q: How do I get Continuing Education Units (CEUs) for taking this CAOHC course?

 A: If course directors wish to offer continuing education credits for their COHC courses, they are individually responsible for submitting all applications to the continuing education board for the association granting the continuing education credits, i.e. the American Association of Occupational Health Nurses, the American Academy of Audiology, the American Speech-Language Hearing Association, etc. CAOHC does not provide this service or approve courses for CEUs.
 Participants will need to contact their instructor directly to see if their course is approved for CEUs.

 Q: How do I find and register for a CAOHC course in my area?
 What does it cost?